Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 (which is actually valid under conditions).
 The rest is as explained before.

 **Reaptable part boundaries:** `SCASE_EXP = scase … of … "|"* … IMPEND`
-means `|` is an optional boundaries (as explained before) which can be repeated; that is, it may as much be `scase … of …` or `scase … of … | …` or `scase … of … | … | …`.
+means `|` is an optional boundary (as explained before) which can be repeated; that is, it may as much be `scase … of …` or `scase … of … | …` or `scase … of … | … | …`.
 The repetition applies to the part it ends in the rule (here, the second part).
 The rest is as explained before.

-The parser mentioned before uses additional sanity rules which are not described here.
+The parser mentioned before uses additional sanity rules which are not described here (it checks for unexpected boundaries).

 Rules index and outline